tommyettinger/anim8-gdx/README.md

       such as [this introduction](https://blog.demofox.org/2018/01/30/what-the-heck-is-blue-noise/).
       - This also uses a triangular-mapped blue noise texture, which means most of its pixels are in the middle of the range, and are only rarely very bright or dark.
 This helps the smoothness of the dithering.
+      - Blue noise is also used normally by SCATTER and NEUE, as well as used strangely by CHAOTIC_NOISE.
     - This may have some issues when the palette is very small; it may not dither strongly enough by default for small palettes, which makes it look closer to NONE in those cases.
 It does fine with large palettes.
     - This changed in 0.2.12, and handles smooth gradients better now.